MikeData/cmd-crime-with-home-office/README.md

 ### Inserting Parent Nodes

-If needed/deemed wise, you can insert (sub)total observations into the V4 file for data pints representing the parent codes in the heriarchy.
-You can use the v4 file (FINANCE_ ... etc) and the heriarchy CSV with this tool to insert them. https://github.com/ONS-OpenData/cmd-v4-hierarchy-parent-injector
+If needed/deemed wise, you can insert (sub)total observations into the V4 file for data points representing the empty parent codes in the heriarchy (groups and subGroups).
+You can use the v4 file (FINANCE_ ... etc) and the heriarchy CSV with the following to insert them. https://github.com/ONS-OpenData/cmd-v4-hierarchy-parent-injector